Mountainman97/WebDocuments19-20/README.md

 - Contact US
 - FAQ
 - Responsive
-- fixed adds
+- fixed panners
 - Orange panner
+- trailer

 ### Notation
 our issues are posted on the Repo from the other Gruppe.